eigengrau/tts-backup/README.rst

                             The name for the output archive.
       --dry-run, -n         Only print which files would be backed up.
       --ignore-missing, -i  Don’t abort the backup when files are missing.
+      --comment COMMENT, -c COMMENT
+                            A comment to be stored in the resulting Zip.